Exceptions to the Law of Diminishing Marginal Utility (DMU) | Free Economics Articles

 Following are the Exceptions to the law of diminishing marginal utility:

-2) Miser: In the case of a miser, every additional rupee gives him more and more satisfaction.
-The marginal utility of money tends to increase with an increase in his stock of money.
+In the case of a miser, every additional rupee gives him more and more satisfaction.
+The marginal utility of money tends to increase with an increase in the stock of money.
 However, this situation ignores the assumption of rationality.

-3) Addictions: It is observed in the case of a drunkard that the level of intoxication increases with every additional unit of liquor consumed.
-So MU received by drunkard may increase.
-Actually, it is only an illusion.
+It is observed in the case of a drunkard that the level of intoxication increases with every additional unit of liquor consumed.
+So MU received by drunkards may increase.
+It is only an illusion.
 This condition is similar to almost all addictions.
 However, this violates the assumption of rationality.

-5) Money: It is said that the MU of money never becomes zero.
+It is said that the MU of money never becomes zero.
 It increases when the stock of money increases.
 This is because money is a medium of exchange that is used to satisfy various wants.
-However, according to some economists, this law is applicable to money too.
+However, according to some economists, this law applies to money too.
 For example, the marginal utility of money is more to a poor person than to a rich person.

 However, these, exceptions are only apparent.
 Since they violate some or the other assumptions of the law and hence, they are not real exceptions.